Winston-503/me_not_me_detector/article/article.md

 |:--:|
 | <b>Transfer learning.
 Image from Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow by Aurélien Géron</b>|

 This happens as follows.
-You find a model that is trained for a similar task (for example, recognizing 1000 classes of images, as in *imagenet*, when you need to recognize only a few).
+You find a model that is trained for a similar task (for example, recognizing 1000 classes of images, as in *ImageNet*, when you need to recognize only a few).
 Then you use it's weights (freeze them, which means that they will not change), and finish training the model on your small dataset.
 After that, you can also unfreeze all the weights and continue training the model with a very small learning rate.

 This process becomes possible due to the features of the CNN architecture and the image recognition task (but also can be used with different architectures).
 The network learns to see patterns from layer to layer (from input to output) and they are getting more and more complicated.
 By the way, this explains why we are increasing the number of filters.
 It turns out that the general patterns for all problems are approximately the same, which allows us to use pretrained weights.